AA25/whatscore/README.md

 ��# whatscore

-The purpose of this project was to reinforce and build upon the knowledge I have learned within the last 3 months about AngularJS and Javascript.
+The purpose of this project was to reinforce and build upon the knowledge I have learned within the last 3 months (June-August 2016) about AngularJS and Javascript.
 While also creating something that I was interested in and that can be used by others, Football.

 This project involves use the of; multiple API's, $http post/get requests on client/server side, JSON, caching, Node.js, SMTP, localStorage, bootstraping, responsiveness, SAP and much more.